 Neuro Therapy and Physical Therapy

-Neuro therapy is a non-invasive treatment that allows individuals to gain information about their brain activity and learn how to change it.
-Brainwave activity is measured with an EEG, and “brain maps” are created.
-Physical therapists work closely with those who specialize in neurological therapy.
-Without physical therapy following a neurological injury, patients may be unable to perform certain activities, lose function and lose their independence.
+Physical therapy following a neurological injury allows patients to be able to perform certain daily activities, improve function and regain their independence.
 Physical therapists who specialize in neurology work with a wide range of patients who may have the following conditions:

 - Parkinson’s disease